Creating a nurturing and inspiring learning environment that promotes and celebrates gender and cultural diversity, both within and beyond the INI.

 When Dena Haritos Tsamitis joined the INI as associate director in 2002, not even one in 10 students were female.
 She founded WINI in 2005 to create a nuturing and inspiring learning environment that celebrates gender and cultural diversity.

 WINI plans networking opportunities, social events and community service.
-Members walk away with lasting friendships.
-In addition to gaining confidence, members are equipped with tools for success through workshops, speaker series and mentorship opportunities.
+All students are welcome!
+In addition to gaining confidence, students are equipped with tools for success through workshops, speaker series and mentorship opportunities.

 GOINI works with its members to instill an ideal blend of professional values and social networking skills in student life at the INI.
 We strive to build a local and global community and to foster an awareness of the INI identity.